coatyio/coaty-examples/remote-operations/js/README.md

 the control UI views, and commmunication options such as the URL of the Coaty broker.

-When a Coaty container is created by one of the two Angular modules, the configuration of the container is retrieved via a REST/HTTP GET request from the web server hosting the app (see file `agent.service.ts`).
+Each Coaty container is resolved by an Angular service class called `AgentService` when the corresponding Angular view component is instantiated.
+The configuration of a container is retrieved via a REST/HTTP GET request from the web server hosting the app (see file `agent.service.ts`).
 This way, the hostname/IP address for establishing a connection to the Coaty broker need not be hardcoded into the source code of the web app.